-• If the file format stores images in a non-spectral color space (for example, YUV), the reader should automatically convert to RGB to pass through the OIIO APIs.
-In such a case, the reader should signal the file's true color space via a "Foo:colorspace" attribute in the ImageSpec.

-- "Palette" images should be automatically converted by the reader to RGB. - If the file supports thumbnail images in its header, the reader should store the thumbnail dimensions in attributes "thumbnail_width", "thumbnail_height", and "thumbnail_nchannels" (all of which should be int), and the thumbnail pixels themselves in "thumbnail_image" as an array of channel values (the array length is the total number of channel samples in the thumbnail).
+- If the file format stores images in a non-spectral color space (for example, YUV), the reader should automatically convert to RGB to pass through the OIIO APIs.
+In such a case, the reader should signal the file's true color space via a "Foo:colorspace" attribute in the ImageSpec. - "Palette" images should be automatically converted by the reader to RGB. - If the file supports thumbnail images in its header, the reader should provide an ImageInput::get_thumbnail() method, as well as store the thumbnail dimensions in the ImageSpec as attributes "thumbnail_width", "thumbnail_height", and "thumbnail_nchannels" (all of which should be int).